strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean.md

+---
+title: DigitalOcean Deployment - Strapi Developer Documentation
+description: Learn in this guide how to deploy your Strapi application on DigitalOcean.
+---

 # DigitalOcean

 This is a step-by-step guide for deploying a Strapi project to [DigitalOcean](https://www.digitalocean.com/).
 Databases can be on a [DigitalOcean Droplet](https://www.digitalocean.com/docs/droplets/) or hosted externally as a service.
 Prior to starting this guide, you should have created a [Strapi project](/developer-docs/latest/getting-started/quick-start.md).
 And have read through the [configuration](/developer-docs/latest/setup-deployment-guides/deployment.md#application-configuration) section.